-- (a) the format complies with all legal requirements - (b) the format complies with CIPFA's Best Value Accounting Code of Practice - (c) the format reflects the accountabilities of service delivery.
+- (a) the format complies with all legal requirements - (b) the format complies with all relevant accounting standards and accounting codes of practice - (c) the format reflects the accountabilities of service delivery.

 To advise the Executive on the format of the budget that is approved by the Full Council.